prabi82/airport-chatbot/PHASE_COMPLETION_SUMMARY.md

 - **Professional Chat Widget** with responsive design and customization
 - **Robust Backend Architecture** with PostgreSQL, Redis, and Prisma
 - **Multi-source Content Aggregation** with intelligent relevance matching

-The system is now actively fetching and integrating data from airport websites, providing users with real-time, accurate information from multiple sources.
+- **Human Agent Support System** with complete agent management infrastructure
+- **Comprehensive Administrative Interface** with real-time monitoring and control

+The system is now production-ready with complete administrative capabilities and is ready for security hardening and performance optimization in Phase 8.

-**Status:** ✅ **READY FOR PHASE 8 DEVELOPMENT (Human Agent Support)**
+**Status:** ✅ **PHASE 7 COMPLETED - READY FOR PHASE 8 (Security & Performance)**